 - Referring you to specialists in our health plan, if needed.

 - Getting any medical equipment you may need.

-Any Anthem Blue Cross and Blue Shield Healthcare Solutions member with any of the health conditions listed can participate in a DM program.
-Our DM case manager can talk with you about your health history and health goals, and work with you to offer strategies and support so you can live well.
+Any Anthem Blue Cross and Blue Shield Healthcare Solutions member with any of the health conditions listed can participate in a CNDC program.
+Our CNDC case manager can talk with you about your health history and health goals, and work with you to offer strategies and support so you can live well.

 They can also offer educational materials and tools for weight management and tobacco cessation (how to stop using tobacco, like quitting smoking).